 By Kirsten Brown, Christopher Hughes, Christianna Ratty, Megan Welsh, and Karen Riley

 Parents and other caregivers must consider many factors as young people with Fragile X syndrome approach the transition from high school to adulthood.
 Although the concept of transition to adult services for concerns such as housing, employment, medical needs, and other general life services may seem straightforward, the process of planning and obtaining adequate care for adults with special needs can be quite complicated.

-Eight Useful Tips
+Eight Useful Tips for Parents and Guardians

-Parents and legal guardians have a legal right under the IDEA to be a member of their child’s Individualized Education Program (IEP) team.
-When beginning the transition process, the IEP team should collaborate to formulate goals that will develop skills necessary for living, socializing, and working in adulthood.
+Parents and legal guardians have a legal right under IDEA to be a member of their child’s IEP team.
+When beginning the transition process, the team should collaborate to formulate goals that will develop the skills necessary for living, socializing, and working in adulthood.
 This is the optimal time to begin this process and to initiate inquiries and applications.

 Initial rejection for services is frequent, but can often be appealed.
 Learning to advocate for you or your loved one’s needs is a valuable lesson in working through the complicated process of accessing adult services.

 Many important pieces of information may only be accessed by searching a text or website thoroughly, or by clicking on multiple links.
 With this in mind, it can be very helpful to ask trusted family or friends to help in your search.
 One way to do this is to form a group and divide up responsibilities, with each of you taking a piece and reporting back to the group.

 Several government agencies, services, and policies listed below provide useful information.
-An Internet search for the websites of the agency or policy within your state should supply further details.
+A Google search for the websites of the agency or policy within your state should supply further details.
 Although websites can be helpful, don’t hesitate to call agencies directly for answers to your questions and ongoing guidance.
 You’ll want to tap as many sources as possible in learning how to successfully set up transition services for your child.

 - Medicaid, Social Security Disability Insurance (SSDI), and Supplemental Security Income (SSI) are important gateways to accessing a range of services, ranging from health care to assistive technology and therapeutic support services.
 Check to see if your state offers Medicaid waivers that provide coverage for transition services, homemaker services, transportation, personal care, specialized medical equipment and supplies (including assistive technology), dental and vision services, supported living consultation, behavior support services, and employment services.
 Securing SSI is very important as it often serves as a gateway to other services.